ngoc-nguyen-0/Re_thinking_MI/README.md

 * Download meta data for the experiments at: https://drive.google.com/drive/folders/1kq4ArFiPmCWYKY7iiV0WxxUSXtP70bFQ?usp=sharing

 * We use the same target models and GAN as previous papers.
-You can download target models and generator at https://drive.google.com/drive/folders/1U4gekn72UX_n1pHdm9GQUQwwYVDvpTfN and https://drive.google.com/drive/folders/1L3frX-CE4j36pe5vVWuy3SgKGS9kkA70.
-Place the checkpoints at `.\checkpoints`
+You can download target models and generator at https://drive.google.com/drive/folders/1kq4ArFiPmCWYKY7iiV0WxxUSXtP70bFQ?usp=sharing

 Otherwise, you can train the target classifier and GAN as follow: